narnaud/clink-terminal/README.md

 }
 ```

-The json file contains the list of "tools" (or better setup, the name is historical):
+The json file contains a list of environments:

 - `display`: the string that will be displayed when setting the tool
 - `set`: set a list of environment variables
 - `append`: append value to a list of environment variables
-- `append`: prepend value to a list of environment variables
+- `prepend`: prepend value to a list of environment variables
 - `path`: add paths to the `PATH` environment variable
 - `defer`: call one or multiple batch files to finish the setup
-- `use`: set up other tools before setting up this one
+- `use`: set up other environment before setting up this one
 - `go`: go to a particular path at the end of the setup

-In the small example, you can see the knut tool is using both the msvc2022 and qt6.7 tools, and will go to the `C:\dev\knut\knut` directory.
+In the small example, you can see the knut environment is using both the msvc2022 and qt6.7 environments, and will go to the `C:\dev\knut\knut` directory.

 ![](assets/use.png)

-In the screenshot, I'm setting up the `knut` tool with `use knut` (note: there is also completion).
-You can see the display for the different tools set up, as well as a `󱁤 knut` in the prompt, showing the current tool(s) set up.
+In the screenshot, I'm setting up the `knut` environment with `use knut` (note: there is also completion).
+You can see the display for the different environments set up, as well as a `󱁤 knut` in the prompt, showing the current encironment set up.

 ### Fuzzy finder